-- Chewing Gum 1.5 hour correction

-- Truancy 1.5 hour correction

-- Crossing the Red Line (removal from lesson) 1.5 hour correction
+- Truancy 1.5 hour correction - Crossing the Red Line (removal from lesson) 1 hour correction

 Any other serious incident may warrant an extended correction and these will be issued by SLT at their discretion.

 Red Line

 If a student is removed from a lesson they may be taken to red line.
 This will mean an extended 1.5 hour correction is issued; this could be the same day or the day after depending on when the event occurs.